Graph Theory Meets Federated Learning over Satellite Constellations: Spanning Aggregations, Network Formation, and Performance Optimization: Abstract

 \section{Abstract}

-We introduce {\tt Fed-Span}, a novel federated/distributed learning framework designed for low Earth orbit satellite constellations.
-By leveraging graph-theoretic principles, {\tt Fed-Span} addresses critical challenges inherent to distributed learning in dynamic satellite networks, including intermittent satellite connectivity, heterogeneous computational capabilities of satellites, and time-varying satellites' datasets.
-At its core, {\tt Fed-Span} builds upon minimum spanning tree (MST) and minimum spanning forest (MSF) topologies, enabling spanning model aggregation and dispatching processes for distributed learning.
-To formalize {\tt Fed-Span}, we offer a fresh perspective on MST/MSF topologies by formulating them through a set of continuous constraint representations (CCRs), thereby devising graph-theoretical abstractions into an optimizable framework for satellite networks.
-Using these CCRs, we obtain the energy consumption and latency of operations in {\tt Fed-Span}.
-Moreover, we derive novel convergence bounds for non-convex machine learning loss functions, accommodating the key system characteristics and degrees of freedom of {\tt Fed-Span}.
-Finally, we propose a comprehensive optimization problem that jointly minimizes model prediction loss, energy consumption, and latency of {\tt Fed-Span}.
+In this work, we introduce {Fed-Span}: \textit{\underline{fed}erated learning with \underline{span}ning aggregation over low Earth orbit (LEO) satellite constellations}. {Fed-Span} aims to address critical challenges inherent to distributed learning in dynamic satellite networks, including intermittent satellite connectivity, heterogeneous computational capabilities of satellites, and time-varying satellites' datasets.
+At its core, {Fed-Span} leverages minimum spanning tree (MST) and minimum spanning forest (MSF) topologies to introduce spanning model aggregation and dispatching processes for distributed learning.
+To formalize {Fed-Span}, we offer a fresh perspective on MST/MSF topologies by formulating them through a set of continuous constraint representations (CCRs), thereby integrating these topologies into a distributed learning framework for satellite networks.
+Using these CCRs, we obtain the energy consumption and latency of operations in {Fed-Span}.
+Moreover, we derive novel convergence bounds for {Fed-Span}, accommodating its key system characteristics and degrees of freedom (i.e., tunable parameters).
+Finally, we propose a comprehensive optimization problem that jointly minimizes model prediction loss, energy consumption, and latency of {Fed-Span}.
 We unveil that this problem is NP-hard and develop a systematic approach to transform it into a geometric programming formulation, solved via successive convex optimization with performance guarantees.
-Through evaluations on real-world datasets, we demonstrate that {\tt Fed-Span} outperforms existing methods, with faster model convergence, greater energy efficiency, and reduced latency.
-These results highlight {\tt Fed-Span} as a novel solution for efficient distributed learning in satellite networks.
+Through evaluations on real-world datasets, we demonstrate that {Fed-Span} outperforms existing methods, with faster model convergence, greater energy efficiency, and reduced latency.